 Alcohol dehydrates the body and depletes key nutrients, making you feel exhausted and affecting your bedroom performance.
 When your body is deficient in water, it struggles to maintain proper circulation, energy levels, and hormonal balance, all of which are essential for intimacy.

-If you drink on an empty stomach, the alcohol enters your system quickly and could affect your performance.
+If you drink on an empty stomach, the alcohol enters your system directly and could affect your performance.
 Consuming the correct foods first reduces absorption and helps you maintain your energy levels.

 1. Try these hydration tips